Parse and Prosper

 Long Term Depression (LTD)

 Inspired by Henry David Thoreau's (1817-1862) quote, "Our life is frittered away by detail... simplify, simplify.".
 The titled responsion is...

 With a repetitive and revisionist approach to prosperity, I heuristically frame our habituating parsing function as circular, not in reason but in functionality.
 Maximizing lifestyle by minimizing excess consumption is a non-existent destination, yet the sojourn should continue; albeit much more frequently!

-Inspired by Emil Cioran (1911-1995)'s quote, "Intelligence flourishes only in the ages when belief withers".
+Inspired by Emil Cioran's (1911-1995) quote, "Intelligence flourishes only in the ages when belief withers".
 The titled responsion is...

 The debates continue.
 A new movement here, a cult figure there.
 What are we all searching for?
 When you think of work, what exactly are you doing?
 What are the people around you doing?
-Is this a reality or an ideal?
-What happens with they align?
+Is this a reality or an idea?
+What happens with their alignment?

 I have to get back to work. :)

 The planksip writer's cooperative is sponsoring a re-writing of this article (2,500 words) with $2,500 CAD in prize money for the best article as voted by your peers in the planksip writer's cooperative.
 Judged by your peers, your chance to join a community of creative thinkers and win over $750,000 CAD in prize money is your entry point into becoming a planksip journalist.